stamatispetalas/stamatispetalas.github.io/_pages/about.md

 My background and history
 ======
-I received my Ph.D from the University of the Aegean, my M.Sc. from Utrecht University... <!-- from the UC-Berkeley School of Information, my M.A. from the Communication, Culture, and Technology program at Georgetown University, and my B.A. in the Humanities program at the University of Texas at Austin.
+I received my Ph.D in Physical Oceanography from University of the Aegean, my M.Sc. in Meteorology, Physical Oceanography and Climate from Utrecht University, and my B.Sc. in Physics from Aristotle University of Thessaloniki. <!-- from the UC-Berkeley School of Information, my M.A. from the Communication, Culture, and Technology program at Georgetown University, and my B.A. in the Humanities program at the University of Texas at Austin.
 For just under five years after receiving my Ph.D, I was at the Berkeley Institute for Data Science as a staff ethnographer.
 At BIDS, I was first a postdoctoral scholar, then became a principal investigator and led several research and education efforts, including the institute’s Data Science Studies efforts and the Best Practices in Data Science series.-->

 My intellectual communities
 ======